 🟢 Black Mountain Cycle Centre Fully open including a limited uplift service.
 Booking essential.

-🟢 Cwmcarn MTB trails Trails, toilets and take away from the visitor centre now open , 🔴 Cwmdown uplift service “unlikely to reopen before November”.
+🔴 Cwmcarn MTB trails Trails, toilets and take away from the visitor centre currently closed due to local lockdown restricting travel in and out of Caerphilly Borough, where Cwmcarn is located , 🔴 Cwmdown uplift service “unlikely to reopen before November”.

 🟢 Afan MTB Trails Trails open, toilets & cafes open for takeaway